 Battery Capacity and Type

 The battery in your solar light can also affect your system’s charging time.
-In general, lithium iron phosphate rechargeable batteries are quick to charge.
+In general, lithium iron phosphate rechargeable batteries are quick to charge, and others.
 On the other hand, a NiCd battery charges faster than a NiMH dry cell.
 However, the latter type often has a higher capacity than the former.

 There is also the battery capacity to think about.
 For example, the Tenergy NiCd 1000mAh battery may require a longer time to fully charge than the GEILIENERGY NiMH 600mAh dry cell for solar lights.